Research Projects

 Developing an Evaluation Framework for NIH’s Single IRB Policy

-BASE Lab faculty and staff serve as the Social Science Team for the Clinical Trials Transformation Initiative (CTTI).
-In this capacity, faculty collaborates with a multi-stakeholder CTTI project team and the National Institutes of Health (NIH) to design and conduct qualitative research to gather key stakeholders’ experiences with implementing the single IRB (sIRB) process.
-Data inform the development of a framework to evaluate the implementation of the new NIH sIRB policy.
+The BASE Lab faculty and staff serve as the Social Science Team for the Clinical Trials Transformation Initiative (CTTI).
+In this capacity, The BASE Lab faculty collaborated with a multi-stakeholder CTTI project team and the National Institutes of Health (NIH) to design and conduct qualitative research to gather key stakeholders’ experiences with implementing the single IRB (sIRB) process.
+Data informed the development of a framework CTTI developed to evaluate the implementation of the new NIH sIRB policy.

-A faculty member contributes to developing the grant proposal, leads study protocol and question guide development, and writes up the study findings.
-Interviewers and analysts conduct in-depth interviews with key stakeholders and thematically analyze the data.
+A BASE Lab faculty member contributed to developing the grant proposal, led study protocol and question guide development, and wrote up the study findings.
+Interviewers conducted in-depth interviews with key stakeholders.
+Analysts thematically analyzed the data and prepared analytical summaries.
+The BASE Lab faculty and interviewers/analysts led manuscript preparation.

 Adolescent HIV Vaccine Clinical Trial Acceptability and Feasibility in North Carolina

-The BASE Lab is partnering with principal investigator Amelia Thompson, MD, MPH, Assistant Professor of Pediatrics and member of the Duke Human Vaccine Institute, to identify the acceptability of and barriers and facilitators to adolescent participation in HIV vaccine clinical trials.
-Interviews are conducted with cisgender and transgender adolescents, and with parents/caregivers of cisgender and transgender adolescents.
+The BASE Lab is partnered with principal investigator Amelia Thompson, MD, MPH, Assistant Professor of Pediatrics and member of the Duke Human Vaccine Institute (at the time of study implementation), to identify the acceptability of and barriers and facilitators to adolescent participation in HIV vaccine clinical trials.
+Interviews were conducted with cisgender and transgender adolescents, and with parents/caregivers of cisgender and transgender adolescents.

-A BASE Lab faculty member provides mentorship in developing the grant proposal, study protocol, and question guides, and in writing the study findings.
-Interviewers and analysts conduct in-depth interviews with adolescents and caregivers, lead the thematic data analysis, and provide tailored training for Dr. Thompson’s team to build capacity in qualitative interviewing and thematic analysis of interview data.
+A BASE Lab faculty member provided mentorship in developing the grant proposal, study protocol, and question guides, and in writing the study findings.
+Interviewers and analysts conducted in-depth interviews with adolescents and caregivers, led the thematic data analysis, and provided tailored training for Dr. Thompson’s team to build capacity in qualitative interviewing and thematic analysis of interview data.
+Collectively, the team prepared a manuscript for publication.

 Gathering Evidence to Develop and Assess Caregiver and Participant Communications

-The BASE Lab is partnering with the Pediatric Trials Network (PTN) and Duke Clinical Research Institute’s communications team to conduct interviews with caregivers and adolescent participants to:
+The BASE Lab partnered with the Pediatric Trials Network (PTN) and Duke Clinical Research Institute’s communications team to conduct interviews with caregivers and adolescent participants to:

 • Assess the attractiveness, comprehension, relevance, acceptability, persuasiveness, and credibility of draft PTN thank you notes and lay summaries of study results